tokenspice/tokenspice/README.md

 rm -rf outdir_png; ./plot_1.py outdir_csv outdir_png
 ```

 5. View the images.
-The following command letes you cycle through viewing all the images in a directory.
+The following command lets you cycle through viewing all the images in a directory.
 ```
 eog outdir_png
 ```